 Construction began in the spring of 2013 and occupancy is slated for the fall of 2014.

 The Madison will have a mix of convertible, one- and two-bedroom apartments.
-Floor plans and details of unit finishes are not yet publicly available.
+Floor plans and details of unit finishes are available online, along with rent levels.

 Views.
 Most of the surrounding development doesn’t rise above 4- or 5-stories in height, so upper-floor units at The Madison should enjoy striking views of the downtown skyline.
 The above view is from an 8-story building several blocks south of The Madison.

 Amenities, services, policies

 On-site amenities will include a pool and sundeck, a landscaped courtyard, a workout facility and pet recreation area.
 The building will have 10,000 square feet of ground-floor retail space fronting Madison Street.

 The Madison is located on a pedestrian-friendly stretch of Madison Street lined with low-rise buildings, bars, restaurants and local service establishments.
 It’s a pleasant environment with a neighborhood feel.